Introduction to Subatomic-Particle Spectrometers: Summary

 \section{{Summary}}

-Following an introduction to particle physics and particle detectors, we have considered two contrasting examples of subatomic-particle spectrometers, ranging from the relatively simple (HyperCP) to the complex (CDF).
+Following an introduction to particle physics and particle detectors, we have considered three contrasting examples of subatomic-particle spectrometers, ranging from the relatively simple (Double Chooz and HyperCP) to the complex (CDF).
 While the brief discussion just given illustrates the variety of issues encountered in designing particle spectrometers and their electronic instrumentation, the actual design process is quite involved.
-Extensive computer simulation is generally employed to tailor a solution optimized for the problem at hand.
+Extensive computer simulation is generally employed to tailor a design optimized for the problem at hand.
 Requirements for performance and reliability often come up against practical constraints on cost and on development and assembly time.

-The ongoing development of new technology for particle detectors and their instrumentation, together with the development of increasingly intense particle beams, make measurements possible that were previously not feasible.
+The ongoing development of new technology for particle detectors and their instrumentation, together with the development of increasingly intense and energetic particle beams, make measurements possible that were previously not feasible.
 When new detector technology is employed, simulation studies must be combined with prototype tests both on the bench and at test beams.
 The investigation of matter and energy at ever deeper and more sophisticated levels exemplifies fruitful collaboration among scientists and engineers.